At first glance, Rawa is just like any ordinary Malaysian east coast island. What had me was the water slide into the ocean. Oh yes please!

 1. Its a private island

 What does that even mean.
 Well, it is not a commercial island that has a few resorts/chalets.
-On the island there is only two place to lodge-either a luxe resort or hip chalet.
+On the island there are only two place to lodge-either a higher-end resort or laid-back chalet type of accommodation.
 I went for the latter.
-This also means you won’t be able to do the bookings via agoda or the like, only through the official website here.
+This also means you won’t be able to do the bookings via agoda or the likes, only through the official website here.
 Both places are owned by the same owner and are side by side (literally just a footstep away), the beach is shared between the two as well as most facilities.

 Just fyi, it took me a few emails until they actually responded to me, so if you really want to go and yet to get a respond you might want to try again and again.